aallan/node-owlintuition/README.md

     var OWL = require('owl');
 	monitor.connect();

-you can subscribe to three different events.
+you can subscribe to four different event messages.
 The first message is for electricity updates,

 	monitor.on('electricity', function( event ) {